easter island • isla de pascua •Rapa Nui

 How do I get there?
 The island is only serviced by one airline: LAN (formerly LAN Chile).
 Flights are several times a week from either Santiago, Chile, or Tahiti.
 Flight time is roughly 5 hours from Santiago.
 Once a week there is a flight from Tahiti, 2,200 miles to the west.

 What are Chile's arrival & departure logistics?
-As of mid-2014 Chile is waiving the reciprocity entrance fee for U.S. passport holders (Canadians & Australians are still charged a fee).
+Chile recently waived the reciprocity entrance fee for U.S. passport holders (Canadians & Australians are still charged a fee).
 There are no visa requirements for U.S. Citizens, and there is no international departure tax.
+There is a Rapa Nui (Easter Island) National Park fee of $72.00 (not included in the trip price).

 Is this a wildlife tour?
 Definitely not.
 Our focus is on the history and the culture.
 That's not to say that the hard-core birder can't rack up a number of new species though either.
-Over 6 days on Easter Island in January '07 we saw: Chimango Caracara, Common Diuca-Finch, Rock Dove, Great Frigate, Brown Noddy, Gray Noddy, Sooty Tern, Sooty Shearwater, House Sparrow, Chilean Tinamou, Herald Petrel, White-tailed Tropicbird, Grey-headed Bull, & Chilean Partridge.
+Over 6 days on Easter Island on an earlier trip we saw: Chimango Caracara, Common Diuca-Finch, Rock Dove, Great Frigate, Brown Noddy, Gray Noddy, Sooty Tern, Sooty Shearwater, House Sparrow, Chilean Tinamou, Herald Petrel, White-tailed Tropicbird, Grey-headed Bull, & Chilean Partridge.

 Is this a luxury or deluxe tour?
 No - that's not the direction we wanted to go.
 Again, we're here for the history and the culture.
-The Aloha Nui is a wonderful B&B, or Latin American style residencial.
+The Aloha Nui is a wonderful B&B, or Latin American style residential.
 The family who run it are wonderful, and you will leave at the end of your trip feeling like you have been staying with family.
 You will come away with a true sense of the island and its people, and a bit of the magic of Rapa Nui.
-If it's luxury you're after, maybe the Explora Hotel is more to your liking - their new 5-day all-inclusive program stays well outside of town and starts at well over $3,000 per person!

 Where should I eat when a meal is not included in the itinerary?
 There is a wide range of options, from kiosks selling empanadas and sodas and beer, to cafes "downtown," to the seaside French Restaurant that bills itself as the best French Restaurant in the Pacific.
 Your choices are many, and your guide will be happy to make recommendations to suit your tastes or mood.